ozanerdogan90/EventSourcingSampleWithMediatr/README.md

 ## Description
 This project aims to be an example of event sourcing in .net core.

 Case Study:
 Most common sample of event sourcing is bank account transactions.
-But in this sample I used a football match;
+But in this sample I used a football game as a domain;
 - Create a match (requires information like home and away teams info )
 - Start the match (requires game id )
 - Add score for one team